ainexus1/Neural-Machine-Translation-Model/README.md

 ## Dataset

-The dataset used for training and testing the NMT model is the "Hindi_English_Truncated_Corpus" dataset.
-It has been preprocessed and filtered to focus on a specific source ("ted") and exclude any null values or duplicates.
+The dataset used for training and testing the model can be downloaded from [here](https://www.kaggle.com/datasets/umasrikakollu72/hindi-english-truncated-corpus).

 ## Preprocessing Steps